tibs/beyond-spellchecking-talk/notes.rst

 *"How to get started"*

+There are several options, and their applicability will differ according to the tool chosen:

-* Adopt pre-packaged styles - for instance, Microsoft or Google styles, or accessibility styles like Alex
+* Adopt a "canned" style or styles, something that already exists that does what you want.
+Examples include Microsoft or Google styles, or accessibility styles like Alex.

+* Start with nothing and build up ones own rules

+* Start with "canned" styles and add new rules as necessary.

+  (I'm assuming that, in general, one can't say "ignore rule ABC from this canned style", but it's possible some tools also allow this)

 What it checks
 --------------